www25-sustainableai/www25-sustainableai.github.io/index.md

 - Generalization across data
 - Generalization across modalities

-The submission guideline follows the main conference site of [ACM-MM 2024](https://2024.acmmm.org/), including the formatting guideline and submission policies.
+The submission guideline follows the main conference site of [ACM Multimedia 2024](https://2024.acmmm.org/), including the formatting guideline and submission policies.
 The review process will be "single-blinded”.
 Submissions should be of up to 4-page length in [ACM-MM format](https://2024.acmmm.org/files/ACM-MM24-paper-templates.zip), plus up to 1 additional page for the references.
 The accepted workshop papers will be published in the ACM Digital Library.